jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 - DCS-7300X, DCS-7320X, DCS-7300X3

 ##### Features NOT Supported
-NOTE: SSU still may not be supported on a device if the device is running one of the protocols below.
+**NOTE**: SSU still may not be supported on a device if the device is running one of the protocols below.

-- VRRP
+* VRRP
-- BFD
+* BFD
-- PTP
+* PTP
-- VXLAN routing
+* VXLAN routing

 If that is in fact the case, another upgrade method like MLAG ISSU must be used.